-The Social and Ethics committee (the committee) presents the following report to shareholders for the 2018 financial year, in accordance with the requirements of the Companies Act, 71 of 2008, as amended (Companies Act).
+The Social and Ethics Committee (the committee) presents the following report to shareholders for the 2019 financial year, in accordance with the requirements of the Companies Act.

-The members of the committee for the 2018 financial year were independent non-executive directors Phumla Mnganga (Chairperson) and Chris Wells, and executive director Wayne Hook.
+Members of the committee for the financial year under review were independent non-executive directors, Phumla Mnganga (Chairperson) and Chris Wells and executive director, Wayne Hook.
 Their qualifications and experience are available here.

-Permanent invitees at committee meetings are the Chairman of the board, the CEO, the Group Risk and Sustainability Executive, the Group Human Resources Executive and the Company Secretary (who acts as the secretary of the committee).
+The committee met formally twice during the financial year under review.
+Members’ attendance at meetings are recorded here.
+Permanent invitees at meetings are the Chairman of the board, the CEO, the Group Risk and Sustainability Executive, the Group Human Resources Executive and the Company Secretary (who acts as the secretary of the committee).

-The committee received assurance on all relevant matters in its terms of reference from the following committees during the 2018 financial year:
+The committee receives feedback on all relevant matters in its terms of reference from the following committees: